California-Data-Collaborative/ami-connect/amideploy/README.md

 sudo yum install docker
 sudo systemctl start docker
 sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-linux-x86_64" -o /usr/libexec/docker/cli-plugins/docker-compose
+sudo chmod +x /usr/libexec/docker/cli-plugins/docker-compose
 ```

-Run the `deploy.sh` script to start Airflow and your pipeline.
+Back on your laptop, run the `deploy.sh` script to start Airflow and your pipeline.

-Now Airflow is running.
-You should see a response from Airflow if you run `curl localhost:8080`.
+Now Airflow is running inside Docker on the server.
+You should see a response from Airflow if you run `curl localhost:8080` on the server.

 Inside the docker container, you can create an admin user with the following: